--> Hiking Lower Palm Canyon Trail - Visit Palm Springs tag-img

 Walk down the trail and begin your hike of the Lower Palm Canyon Trail on the right.

-For the first ¾ of a mile follow the pathway above Palm Canyon Creek.
+For the first ¾ of a mile, follow the pathway above Palm Canyon Creek.
 Palm Canyon is quite magnificent.
-It is cool and mostly shady, filled with fan palms of all sizes next to a stream which still has pools and springs in mid-summer though at drier times most water flows below ground.
-The trees rise up to 60 feet and have trunks 3 feet across, all from the same species – washingtonia filifera, the only palm native to western North America.
+It is cool and mostly shady, filled with fan palms of all sizes next to a stream that still has pools and springs in mid-summer, though at drier times, most water flows below ground.
+The trees rise up to 60 feet and have trunks 3 feet across, all from the same species—washingtonia filifera, the only palm native to western North America.

 Source: Dan Kirkpatrick